Robotic loading and automated clamping at Rantek Oy, Finland

 “OK-VISE Multi-Rail System adapts easily to various workpiece types.
 Earlier manufacturing the dedicated fixtures ourselves took lot’s of time, and luckily we can now use our time much more effectively in productive work” says Mikko.

 “In some prototypes we still use old-school machine vises.
-However, in true batch-production machine vise is not a rational choice, additionally cleaning large in a vise is time consuming.
+However, in true batch-production machine vise is not a rational choice, additionally cleaning large jaws in a machine vise is time consuming.

 “All in all, investing for a Multi-Rail RM system has been a clever move” says Mikko.

-The video below demonstrates a successful recent case of workholding in precision machining.
+The video demonstrates a successful recent case of workholding in precision machining.

 Seppo Suomi Oy